amir-mohammad-ahmadian-shalchi/Ubuntu-battery-conservation-mode-for-Ideapads/README.md

 [![HitCount](http://hits.dwyl.com/amir-mohammad-ahmadian-shalchi/Ubuntu-battery-conservation-mode-for-Ideapads.svg)](http://hits.dwyl.com/amir-mohammad-ahmadian-shalchi/Ubuntu-battery-conservation-mode-for-Ideapads) <br />
 **Alpha version**

 Since there is not any Lenovo Power Management in Ubuntu, conservation mode can not be activated in an Ideapad easily.
-But I created a file that can activate it easily! and it is more user friendly!
+But I created a file that can activate it easily!
+And it is more user friendly!
 I hope you enjoy it.

 # Description
 This file requires you to enter your password because it can only work in root mode.